UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ```
 In order to *zoom in* into a correlation with a specific metagene, one can use a function `lolypop_plot_corr()`

-Here we can visualize for example SMOOTH_MUSCLE metagene that seems a bit unbigous.
+Here we can visualize for example SMOOTH_MUSCLE metagene that seems a bit ambigous.

 ```r
 lolypop_plot_corr(corr$r,"M3_SMOOTH_MUSCLE")